-In 2019, Golden Week will be celebrated from October 1-7.
-Factories will close for the extended holiday week, with operations resuming on Tuesday, October 8.
+In 2020, Golden Week will be celebrated from October 1-8, one day longer than usual to include the Mid-Autumn Festival, a Chinese calendar holiday falling on October 3.
+Factories will close for the extended holiday week, with operations resuming on Friday, October 9.

 As we approach October 1, importers are rushing to finish production and make pre-Golden Week sailings.
-This will further constrain space (which is already very tight during peak season) and drive up prices for both ocean and air freight.
+This will further constrain space (which is already very tight during peak season) and drive up prices for both ocean freight and airfreight.
 Carriers will be more overbooked than usual, which will likely result in cargo being rolled.

 Trucking services will be in higher demand, so you may also see higher prices for trucking at origin.

 We’ll also see blank sailings immediately after Golden Week -- because factories will be closed during the holiday, carriers will announce these blank sailings in order to optimize vessel utilization.